-When selecting a pair of cans, it is important to remember for what you intend to use them as the different settings and demands of the headphones will radically change what it is that makes a pair of headphones great and what makes them only okay, just like everyone else.
+From what I’ve experienced, different settings and demands of the headphones will radically change what it is that makes a pair of headphones GREAT and what makes them only okay.

-Specifically, DJ headphones need to be able to cut through the sound pressure that larger speaker systems create at louder volumes.
+For instance, DJ-ing headphones need to be able to cut through the sound pressure that larger speaker systems create at louder volumes.

-- A complete modular design
+- Has a modular design

 - Can be heard in high-pressure settings